Croatian PM hails 'victory' for conservatives in parliamentary vote | DW | 05.07.2020

 HDZ's significant lead means they will be able to govern without a heavyweight coalition partner and may only need support from very small partners to form a majority.

-The far-right Homeland Movement was projected to win 16 seats.
+The far-right Homeland Movement, who had been expected to play kingmaker, was projected to win 16 seats.
 Two smaller parties, Mozemo (We Can) and MOST (Bridge) were expected to grab eight and seven seats respectively.

-Support of former singer Miroslav Skoro's far-right Homeland Movement, which is seen as a natural partner for the HDZ, could be crucial for either HDZ or SDP to form the next government.

 HDZ discourages idea of coalition with populists

-HDZ said it would decide in the coming days whether there would be a coalition, but hinted that it would not partner with Homeland Movement.
+HDZ, who have led Croatia for most of its nearly 30-year independence, said they would decide in the coming days whether there would be a coalition, but hinted that the party would not partner with Homeland Movement.

 "I am not a populist and I hate populists," HDZ vice president Ivan Anusic said, daily 24Sata reported.
 "People know we are facing huge challenges and populists, and incompetent people must not be allowed into the government."

-Croatia recorded a low turnout of voters amid the coronavirus outbreak.
-The turnout for the Sunday election was around 46% at 4:30 p.m. local time (1430 UTC/GMT), according to the state election commission (DIP).
+Voter turnout for the Sunday election was weak amid the coronavirus outbreak.
+The turnout was around 46% at 4:30 p.m. local time (1430 UTC/GMT), according to the state election commission (DIP).

 Read more: Croatia: Election reveals young voters' apathy toward politics